akhil-2709/FetchAPIKotli/README.md

 - Retrofit for HTTP requests
 - Gson for JSON parsing
-- RecyclerView for displaying the list of items
+- ListView for displaying the list of items